iz-ahmad/laravel-turbo-seeder/README.md

 ---

-### Path B — `generate()` · raw closure for maximum speed
+### Path B - `generate()` · raw closure for maximum speed

-No Faker, no model instantiation — just a closure that returns an array.
-Use the built-in `TurboData` helpers for fast, deterministic data generation.
+No Faker, no model instantiation - just a closure that returns an array.
+Use the package's built-in `TurboData` helpers for fast, deterministic data generation.

 ```php
 use IzAhmad\TurboSeeder\Facades\TurboSeeder;